jlbprof/MeCache/README.md

 ## What I have now

 What I have now is a set of Moo classes and a client script.
-Currently it only stores the data locally, in 2 locations "master" which should really be renamed "ephemeral" where whatever is stored there will be removed automatically after a configured period of time.
+Currently it only stores the data locally.
+I intend to make this a Dancer2 app central hub that all my computers would use.
+The concept is there are 2 folders "master", which should really be renamed "ephemeral" where whatever is stored there will be removed automatically after a configured period of time.
 Or in "pinned" where the objects remain indefinitely.
 In the long run I want to allow heirachial organization of the "pinned" objects so that they will be easier to find.

     julian@DESKTOP-FC2E2Q8:~/mecache$ tree .
     .